Just Go with It

 The inciting incident occurs at 14 minutes when Danny meets Palmer, a young teacher, at a party and genuinely connects with her without his usual lies.
 They share an authentic night together, but she finds his wedding ring and assumes he's married, running off heartbroken..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Danny commits to the charade by having Katherine pose as his fake wife "Devlin" in front of Palmer.
+This reveals the protagonist's commitment to Danny commits to the charade by having Katherine pose as his fake wife "Devlin" in front of Palmer.
 The lie spirals further when Katherine invents fake children, forcing Danny to recruit her real kids into the deception.
 They all commit to a trip to Hawaii together., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, The truth comes out - Palmer discovers the lies and the fake marriage ruse.
 She breaks up with Danny, devastated by his deception.
 Katherine, hurt by being used and confused about her own feelings, quits and prepares to leave with her kids.
-Danny loses everyone., indicates the protagonist at their lowest point.
+Danny loses everyone., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Danny has a breakthrough: he realizes he's in love with Katherine, not Palmer.
 Katherine represents everything real that he's been avoiding - genuine partnership, family, honesty.
 He races to stop her from leaving, ready to be vulnerable and truthful for the first time since his original heartbreak., demonstrating the transformation achieved throughout the journey.